 Tourist attractions in the Galapagos Islands

-The Enchanted Islands are full of natural attractions, and if you pay attention to the information offered by the local guides, you will be amazed and in love with them.
+The Enchanted Islands are brimming with natural wonders, and if you pay attention to the information provided by the local guides, you will be awestruck and in awe of them.

-There are many touristic spots in the archipelago, but here I will give you a summary of the best known ones:
+There are many tourist attractions in the archipelago, but here is a list of the most well-known ones:

 - Charles Darwin Research Station